15 Things to do in Mt Gambier

 Engelbrecht Cave

-The Engelbrecht Caves are truly amazing, which is why they are one of the top attractions in the limestone coast.
-The caves act like a labyrinth that tunnels underneath the heart of Mount Gambier.
-They are visually unique compared to others in South Australia.
+Engelbrecht Cave is truly amazing, which is why they are one of the top attractions in the LimestoneCoast.
+The cave act like a labyrinth that tunnels underneath the heart of Mount Gambier.
+It is visually unique compared to others in South Australia.

 On the cave tour, you will be introduced to one of the town’s oldest living creatures in the clear, underground lake from one of the underground cabins.